siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/ServiceNow/usage.md

 Screenshot showing a new outbound UCD REST Message Object

-2. Name the message, and set up the Endpoint field to direct to your UrbanCode Deploy server, using the proper path for requesting an Application Process.
+2. Name the message, and set up the Endpoint field to direct to your DevOps Deploy server, using the proper path for requesting an Application Process.
 This can also be used with any other UCD REST Endpoint if desired.

 3. Create a New HTTP Method.
-Define the parameters based on the [UrbanCode Deploy REST API reference](https://www.ibm.com/docs/en/urbancode-deploy/7.2.0?topic=function-rest-api-reference) for your rest call.
+Define the parameters based on the [DevOps Deploy REST API reference](https://www.ibm.com/docs/en/urbancode-deploy/7.2.0?topic=function-rest-api-reference) for your rest call.
 For this case of requesting an application process, the HTTP Method will look something like this using [Run an application process template](https://www.ibm.com/docs/en/urbancode-deploy/7.2.0?topic=resource-run-application-process):

 [![](media/screen-shot-2017-06-13-at-10.18.23-am.png)](media/screen-shot-2017-06-13-at-10.18.23-am.png)